TomasBoda/agent-lang/thesis.md

 TODO: add code examples and comparisons

 ## 8. Limitations & Future Work
-The following sections describe the most significant and critical limitations of the current state of AgentLang and provide a list of possible future improvements.
+The following chapters describe the most significant and critical limitations of the current state of AgentLang and provide a list of possible future improvements.

 ### 8.1 Limitations
 At the moment, AgentLang is a limited language serving primarily as a proof of concept of the new approach to agent-based modeling it aims to provide.
 Therefore, it has several significant limitations worth mentioning.

 #### 8.1.1 Performance
 The most significant bottleneck of the AgentLang's interpreter is its performance.
-With the rising number of agents, the simulation slows down exponentially.
-The problem is most visible when there are numerous properties manipulating AgentList values, for those operations are very costly.
+With the rising number of agents, the simulation slows down quadratically.
+The problem is most visible when there are numerous properties manipulating AgentList values, for those operations are costly.
 Since agents of the same type are evaluated the same way using the same model, with the rising number of agents also rises the number of agent instances in properties holding AgentList values.
 If we generate 10 agents, each of them needs to iterate over 9 other agents, resulting in 90 iterations.
 However, with only 10 times more agents, which is 100 total agents, the iteration count rises to 9900 (100 * 99), which is 110 times more iterations than with 10 agents.

 Moreover, the evaluation of agents of the same type is handled greedily.
 That means that for each agent type, the entire model is reevaluated by the runtime module for each agent of that type.
 Although this problem seems easy to solve by caching mechanisms for example, it is de facto quite non-trivial.
 As far as caching is concerned, there are not many cases where caching is as straightforward as saving the intermediate resulsts of expressions to a cache.
 This is due to the fact that in AgentLang, almost all properties have dependencies on other properties, whose values vary from agent to agent.
 Caching such values would thus be of no use to other agent instances.

 This issue of low performance is also affected by the choice of TypeScript as the implementation language of the interpreter.
-TypeScript as such is an interpreted language, slower than most compiled languages like C++ or Java.
+TypeScript as such is an interpreted language, often slower than most compiled languages like C++ or Java.
 The fact that the interpreter is integrated into a web-based environment running in a web browser slows down the overall performance even more, resulting in a chain of performance downfalls.
 Moreover, the choice of TypeScript does not allow for true parallelism.
 Evaluation of agent instances by parallely running threads would help in improving the overall performance of the evaluation.

 However, by experimenting with various simulations and models, it has been proven that AgentLang is able to handle simple to mid-sized simulations and a few hundreds of agents without slowing down significantly, not affecting performance to a noticable degree.
 With more complex simulations and higher agent volumes, however, the delay in evaluation of each step rises, rendering the simulation slower than desired.